tarrott/masterpiece/content/architecture/linux/system-administration.md

 2. `do-release-upgrade`
     - if it fails `apt dist-upgrade`
     - if a package is broken or cannot be updated then try holding it
+    - if ssh connection is lost and not using `tmux`/`screen` then resume upgrade with: `dpkg --configure -a`

 #### Hold a package (apt)
 - Hold a package: `sudo apt-mark hold <package-name>`